mhxlearn/mcyintro/_pages/about.md

 - Dimensions of projected sets and measures on typical self-affine sets. (joint with De-Jun Feng and Chiu-Hong Lo) &nbsp;  [Advances in Mathematics](https://doi.org/10.1016/j.aim.2023.109237) 431(2023), Paper No. 109237, 62 pp.

-- One-sided multifractal analysis of Gibbs measures on the line. (joint with De-Jun Feng) &nbsp; In preparation.
+- One-sided multifractal analysis of Gibbs measures on the line. (joint with De-Jun Feng) &nbsp;In preparation.

 # 🎖 Honors and Awards